Heath Tarbert: Commodity Futures Trading Commission

-Citadel Securities
+Post-government career

-Following his resignation as Commissioner of the CFTC, Kenneth C Griffin's Citadel Securities announced that it had hired Tarbert to serve as its Chief Legal Officer.
-Tarbert's hiring prompted comment from critics of the so-called "revolving door" between government service and the financial services sector.
+Following his resignation as Commissioner of the CFTC, Citadel Securities announced on April 1, 2021, that it had hired Tarbert to serve as its Chief Legal Officer.
+Tarbert's hiring prompted some criticism of the so-called "revolving door" between government service and the financial services sector.

-On September 15, 2022, Tarbert appeared as a bipartisan witness before the U.S. Senate Committee on Agriculture, Nutrition, and Forestry in hearings on the Digital Commodities Consumer Protection Act, faulting existing digital asset markets for "lack[ing] sound regulation" and advocating for adoption of the act on grounds that it "(1) addresses a critical gap in the CFTC’s jurisdiction; (2) promotes U.S. leadership in digital assets; and (3) is designed to stand the test of time."
+On September 15, 2022, Tarbert appeared as a bipartisan witness before the U.S. Senate Committee on Agriculture, Nutrition, and Forestry in hearings on the Digital Commodities Consumer Protection Act, faulting existing digital asset markets for "lack[ing] sound regulation" and advocating for adoption of the act on grounds that it "(1) addresses a critical gap in the CFTC's jurisdiction; (2) promotes U.S. leadership in digital assets; and (3) is designed to stand the test of time."

+In 2024, Tarbert was appointed as a Distinguished Policy Fellow by the University of Pennsylvania Law School as part of the Leo Model Foundation Government and Public Affairs Initiative, designed to bring "leading policy and government experts [to] enrich the intellectual life of [Penn Carey Law] by sharing their expertise and perspectives on law and policy with students, faculty, and staff."

+In June 2023, Circle announced that Tarbert would be joining their executive leadership team as Chief Legal Officer and Head of Corporate Affairs.
+Circle is a global financial technology company specializing in payments infrastructure and is the issuer of USD Coin (USDC), a digital stablecoin pegged to the United States dollar.
+Circle's Founder and CEO Jeremy Allaire stated that Tarbert would play a major role in the company's future growth, both in "building a bridge between traditional finance and Web3 " and increasing "the utility value of USDC worldwide."
+In February 2025, Jeremy Allaire announced via LinkedIn that Tarbert had been appointed as "the first President of Circle, helping us build a long lasting, transformative company at the most exciting time in our industry's history."

 Personal life

 Heath Tarbert is married to Kathryn "Kate" (Komp) Tarbert, whom he met while they both clerked for Judge Ginsburg from 2005 to 2006.
 Together they have two sons.